 Persons desiring to seek at-large delegate position may file a statement of candidacy designating their singular presidential or uncommitted preference and a signed pledge of support for the presidential candidates with the State Party by 5:00 P.M., May 14, 2020.
 Forms may be mailed to PO Box 11926, Charleston, WV 25339 or emailed to Convention2020@wvdemocrats.com.
 Forms will be made available by January 8th at the address above or on the State Party Website www.wvdems.org .
 A delegate candidate may modify his or her singular presidential preference by submitting an updated pledge of support no later than the filing deadline.(Rule 13 A.; Rule 13 B.; Rule 15 G.; Reg.
 4.22 and Reg, 4.23)

-The statement of candidacy for at-large delegates will be the same.
-After the at-large delegates are elected by West Virginia State Democratic executive committee, those persons not chosen will then be considered candidates for at-large positions unless they specify otherwise when filing.
+The statement of candidacy for at-large delegates and alternates will be the same.
+After the at-large delegates are elected by West Virginia State Democratic executive committee, those persons not chosen will then be considered candidates for at-large alternate positions unless they specify otherwise when filing.

 .